SkunkLock Carbon Review: A bargain or a liability?

 How secure is the SkunkLock Carbon?

-The SkunkLock Carbon is built in a slightly different way to the other angle grinder resistant bike locks that I’ve tested.
+The SkunkLock Carbon is built in a slightly different way from the other angle grinder-resistant bike locks that I’ve tested.

 SkunkLock Carbon shackle profile